wrench-project/wrench/doc/wrench_101.md

 perform computation, and many other useful things that real-world cyberinfrastructure services can do.

-The simulator then needs to create a workflow to be executed, which is a set of compute tasks each with input and output files, and thus data-dependencies.
+The simulator then needs to create a workflow (or a set of workflows) to be executed, which consists of a set of compute tasks each with input and output files, and thus data-dependencies.
 A special service is then created, called a Workflow Management System (WMS),  that will be in charge of executing the workflow on the platform.
-(This service must have been implemented by a WRENCH "developer", i.e., a user that has used the Developer API.)
+(This service must have been implemented by a WRENCH "developer", i.e., a user that has used the Developer API).
 The set of input files to the workflow, if any, are staged on the platform at particular storage locations.

 The simulation is then launched via a single call.
 When this call returns, the WMS